addiscent/vagrant-ruby-rails/README.md

 ##### Port Mapping

 The _Rails_ server port default number is 3000.
-The _vagrant-ruby-rails_ _Vagrantfile_ maps _guest-vbox_ port number 3000 to _host_ port number 3033, so it will not conflict with the Rails default port 3000 you may have already been using before installing the _vagrant-ruby-rails_ _guest-vbox_.
+The _vagrant-ruby-rails_ _Vagrantfile_ maps _guest-vbox_ port number 3000 to _host_ port number 3033, so it will not conflict with the _host's_ Rails default port 3000 you may have already been using before installing the _vagrant-ruby-rails_ _guest-vbox_.
 The choice of port number 3033 is arbitrary.
 If you wish to change this port mapping to a _host_ number port which better suits your needs, you can do so by editing the _Vagrantfile_.
-By revising this port mapping for each instance, you may also run more than one instance of _vagrant-ruby-rails_ _guest-vbox_ at the same time.
+By revising this port mapping for each instance, you may also run more than one instance of _vagrant-ruby-rails_ _guest-vbox_ at the same time, (you may install as many _vagrant-ruby-rails_ _Vagrant Boxes_ as the host has resources to run).
 For more information, see the _Vagrant_ documentation about the _config.vm.network_ directive.

 ##### Memory (RAM) Usage

-Based on your application needs you may wish to reduce or increase the amount of memory allocated to your _guest-vbox_.
+The amount of memory allocated to the _guest-vbox_ by default is the minimum necessary for compiling Ruby, Gems, and Rails during installation.
+Based on your application needs, after installation you may wish to reduce or increase the amount of memory allocated to your _guest-vbox_.
 If that is the case, after installation of this _guest-vbox_, you can use the _Vagrantfile_ directive _vb.memory_ to change the amount of allocated memory.
 For more information, see the _Vagrant_ documentation.

 ##### Storage Usage